YahooArchive/mojito-shaker/docs/shaker_example.rst

            /blue/
               blue.css

-Note that there is a special dimension called ``common`` which basically acts as a css-base, and shares all his css among all other dimensions (we will see at the end how everything looks like).
+Note that there is a special dimension called ``common`` which acts as a base and shares all its css among all other dimensions (we will see at the end how everything looks like).
 Basically the ``master-smartphone.css`` or ``master-grey.css`` will have some style override to change the baseplate style.

 primary mojit
 ---------------

 This mojit will be the left part of our application (you can see it in the picture).
 We are not going to show neither controller or view, since they don't contains anything really special more than the HTML template and some dummy data to populate it.
 What it is important to shaker is which assets our Mojit contains.
 In this case the mojit is sensible to region and skin:

 **Assets structure**

 .. code-block:: text
   :emphasize-lines: 4,7,10,12